-The Sacramento Bee called Michael Maglaras a film maker of "Bergman-like gravitas."
+The Sacramento Bee called Michael Maglaras a filmmaker of "Bergman-like gravitas."
 His films have been described as "virtuoso filmmaking" (National Gallery of Art) "alive and fresh" (Art New England) and "elegiac and insightful" (Naples Daily News).
+David Berona, author of "Wordless Books" has said of "O Brother Man" "This film is stunning."
+Judith Regan of Sirius XM Radio called it "Magnificent."

 If you'd like to learn more about the spoken word, jazz, and alternative rock recording projects of 217 Records, the sister company of 217 Films, click here.